China 'training for strikes' on US targets

 China's military "is likely training for strikes" against US and allied targets in the Pacific, a Pentagon report warns.

+The annual report to Congress says China is increasing its ability to send bomber planes further afield.
 The report highlights its increasing military capability, including defence spending estimated at $190bn (£150bn) - a third that of the US.

 China has not yet commented on the report.